a-flyleaf/omori/hrvatski/000kasnije.md

       fn: |-
         <sup>[1]</sup> Fun with adjective gendering!
 It's not always a 1:1 end-letter match, but it happens to line up here.

         <sup>[2]</sup> Grammatical case thing.
 Tacking Croatian morphemes onto English words is not Technically Correct by any means, but it happens a lot behind the scenes so whatever.
-(It's also relevant to ["ghosts pasta"](ostatak-aprila#mamma-mari-a), although the <q lang="hr" class="noi">-a</q> is redundant there.)
+(Hence also, ["ghosts pasta"](ostatak-aprila#mamma-mari-a).)

         <sup>[3]</sup> Found this through a little Wikipedia journey: [plant symbolism](https://en.wikipedia.org/wiki/List_of_plants_with_symbolism) → boatload of tabs → checked which ones had a Croatian name in the language dropdown → grabbed [the most nonsensical](https://hr.wikipedia.org/wiki/Pti%C4%8Dje_mlijeko). <i>Ornithogalum</i> will be of no help here.
     - alt: "Later, Basil chills on the front steps.
-Aubrey is very, very done. / Joining him on the stair, she says something that makes him panic slightly.
+There’s a tag sticking out of various plant clusters, and Aubrey is very, very done. / Joining him on the stair, she says something that makes him panic slightly.
 Quick exchange, after which Aubrey takes a pen, writes on a leftover tag, and sticks it in Basil's hair.
 Thus he is labeled: “Bosiljak”."
       img: _b
       tr-hr: |-
         <span class="omo" lang="hr">(Puno) Kasnije.</span>